AVADOLearning/moodle-local_tideways/README.md

 This plugin aims to:

 1. Set meaningful names, based on Moodle page types, against transactions for easier identification of interesting transactions.
+2. Install instrumentation for SQL Server with the `sqlsrv` extension.

 ## Installation